mhamdadel/e-motion-task/README.md

 The posts table stores post information, including the post title, content, and the user who created the post.
 The comments table stores comment information, including the comment content, the user who made the comment, and the post the comment relates to.
 Libraries and Packages
 The application uses Laravel's built-in authentication system and Eloquent ORM.
-No additional libraries or packages are used beyond Laravel's built-in ones.
+No additional libraries or packages are used beyond Laravel's built-in ones.# laravrel_motionagency